 To accomplish these aims, S.B.
-17 requires additional health plans from and pharmaceutical manufacturers.[2]
+17 requires additional reporting from health plans and pharmaceutical manufacturers.[2]
 Health plans must submit a report to the Department of Managed Health Care (DMHC) or Department of Insurance (DOI) with the 25 most frequently prescribed drugs, the 25 most costly drugs by total annual spending, and the 25 drugs with the highest increase in total spending.[3]
 In addition, large group plans must specify what portion of the premiums are attributable to prescription drugs overall (i.e., it is not restricted to only the top 25 most costly drugs).
 They must compare any increase in premiums due to prescription costs with increases due to other components of the health care premium (e.g. hospital inpatient, hospital outpatient, and physician services).
 Manufacturers of a drug with a price[4] of more than \$40 must notify purchasers before increasing the price of the drug more than 16%.[5]
-Manufacturers must also submit reports about any new pharmaceutical with a price that exceeds the threshold of a specialty drug under Medicare Part D,[6] but that reporting is limited to information that is publically available.[7]
+Manufacturers must also submit reports about any new pharmaceutical with a price that exceeds the threshold of a specialty drug under Medicare Part D,[6] but that reporting is limited